rhysbrooks1/CS321-002-s25-team-09/README.md

 ### 4.3.
 Class Design
 We will need a `BTree` class as well as a `BTreeNode` class.
 The `BTreeNode` class may be an inner class in the main `BTree` class.
-The objects that we store in the B-Tree will be similar to the objects we stored in the previous `Hashtable` assignment.
+The objects that we store in the BTree will be similar to the objects we stored in the previous `Hashtable` assignment.
 You should call the relevant class `TreeObject` to represent the objects using the `Comparable` interface.